 It’s one of the most common things we see in the clinic: a client who thinks his or her achey back, knee, shoulder, or neck is just a normal part of getting older.

 But hold on—aren’t there 100-year-olds who run marathons?
 (Yes—look up Fauja Singh, who ran a 10K at age 101.)
-If pain really were an inevitable part of aging, how are there people older than you staying active and living pain-free?
+If pain really was an inevitable part of aging, how are there people older than you staying active and living pain-free?